mrbmc/mrbmc.github.io/src/posts/bike-tour-2023.md

 Most of what you perceive to be real on a routine day is a framework constructed by your brain based on past experiences.
 Processing and framing the flood of stimulation in everyday reality is energy-intensive.
 The human brain will do just about anything to avoid extra work.
 You may think you taste your morning coffee but what you are perceiving is the brain replaying what it has tasted in the past.
 "Oh coffee?
 I know what that is.
 I don't need to figure it out again."

+Venturing outside of the routine routine forces your brain to confront what is happening because it has no frame of reference to compare to.
+That is why new experiences seem so much more vibrant or frightening.
+That's reality breaking through the brain's defense.

 One of the popular theories for why we have dreams is a deferred processing technique for brains to understand the events of the day and correlate them against previous experiences to enrich their meaning.
 We can't fully understand the world in real time.

-This gateway our brain is trying to put in front of us is why new experiences seem so much more, vibrant or frightening or whatever.
-That's reality breaking through the brain's defense.
-Venturing outside of the routine routine forces your brain to confront what is happening.

 ### Type 2 Fun is Still Fun.